MaaAssistantArknights/MaaAssistantArknights/README_en-US.md

 ### Basic Settings

-1. Follow the [Emulator Support](docs/en-us/1.3-EMULATOR_SUPPORTS.md) to configure your emulator.
+1. Please refer to [Emulator Supports](docs/en-us/1.3-EMULATOR_SUPPORTS.md) to configure your emulator.
 2. Change your emulator resolution to `1280 * 720` or higher with `16:9` aspect ratio.
 3. Enjoy it!